Dewalian/generic-animation-state-behaviour/README.md

 <img width="595" height="791" alt="Step 5" src="https://github.com/user-attachments/assets/dee0b9fd-5f89-4c77-bfda-0bd68b8412e7" />

 Open your gameobject with the Animator component.
 Attach your AnimationEventReciever component.
 Choose the Animation state from the Enum field, and add the Event you want to trigger.

+# How to Download
+Click the "Generic Animation State Behaviour.unitypackage" file.
+Click the "Download Raw" button on the top right.